 How to potty train a dog again when you’ve moved

 If you have recently moved houses, then you might have to re-housebreak your dog right away.
-There’s a good chance the pooch will start urinating and pooping all over the new place because it’s on foreign territory now.
 Everything smells different, and its life has turned upside down.
 Thus, it’s nervous and doesn’t know how to act — not even how to tell you that it wants to “go.”

 How to potty train a dog again when you’ve adopted a previously abandoned pooch